 I don’t recommend it.

-They are best served hot but be cautious – they can burn your tongue.
+They are best served hot but be cautious – they can burn your tongue!

 For a non-vegetarian alternative, give Mini Meatballs (Polpettine di Carne) a try!

-Polpette di Melanzane (Neapolitan Eggplant Meatballs Recipe)
+Polpette di Melanzane (Italian Eggplant Balls Recipe)

 Equipment